 Class B offenses:

 Inappropriate or questionable uses, or both, of Internet materials or equipment

 Class C offenses:

 All work submitted must be the student’s own work.
 If other resources are used, the student is required to cite sources.
 Cheating, plagiarism and other academic dishonesty are clearly a violation of this program’s policy.
-For more information, please reference Academic Integrity Violations in the Academic Integrity section of the E-School Student Parent Handbook.
-These types of behaviors are monitored in E-School and consequences are determined by the individual instructor which may include a failing grade for the course.
+For more information, please reference Academic Integrity Violations in the Academic Integrity section of the HOC Student Parent Handbook.
+These types of behaviors are monitored in HOC and consequences are determined by the individual instructor which may include a failing grade for the course.

 Cheating: Cheating is a false representation of a piece of work that you claim as ownership which includes (1) direct copying of another person’s work and taking credit for it or allowing others to copy information from your work to take credit as their own, and/or (2) having someone else do your assignments and assessments and claiming it as your own.

 Plagiarism: Direct copying from any media including books, texts, graphics, music, website content, etc. without the proper citation is a copyright infringement.

 Even though there is no physical classroom, you are expected to "attend" your HOC class regularly throughout the session by logging into and working on your course daily for at least 1 - 2 hours at a time.
 When you log into your class, you should check your course announcements, messages, and actively engage in course work.
 This may include activities such as reading articles, viewing videos, and participating on discussion boards.
 Your instructor is able to track the dates and amount of time you have spent in the course working on activities.
 Advanced Placement courses may require you to spend more time in your course to complete assignments and assessments.

 The following is a list of people to contact if you need help with registration, coursework and technical problems.